 Applicants are required to use the award to support activities directly related to the Bridging/Incentive project only.
 Applicants are required to provide a short progress report within six-months of receiving the award.
 All awarded applicants are required to resubmit for external funding within twelve months of receiving this award.
 Applicants are required to notify the Office of Science and Research if they receive alternate funding from any source for the Bridging/Incentive project.
 Any funds remaining in the account at the time of receipt of new funding must be returned.

-Full-time research faculty who submitted a biomedical research grant application to the NIH, received a favorable NIH score but were not funded and are eligible for resubmission to NIH (i.e. A1 applicants are not eligible for this fund at this time).
+Full-time research faculty who submitted a biomedical research grant application to the NIH that received a favorable impact score but was not funded and that is eligible for resubmission to the NIH as a revised application (i.e., unsuccessful A1 applications are not currently eligible for this fund).
 Revised Bridging/Incentive applications will generally not be considered.

 All proposals must clearly delineate how use of Bridging/Incentive funds will increase the likelihood the project will be funded by the NIH upon resubmission.
 Prior consultation with the Office of Science and Research is strongly encouraged by emailing: BridgingIncentiveProgram@nyumc.org